smittytone/e6809/README.md

 * `E` — Flip between address/value and register views.
 * `F` — Accept the current byte or address and return to previous menu.

 The orange button (shown above) is only illuminated when you have entered a byte value.
-Tap it to go straight to byte-entry mode, or hit green to store the byte and return to the main menu.
+Tap it to store the byte and continue in byte-entry mode, or hit green to store the byte and return to the main menu.
+Hitting red ignores the entered byte value.

-The magenta button (not shown above) is only illuminated when you have paused running code.
+The magenta button (not shown above; also key `E`) is only illuminated when you have paused running code.
 Tap it to change the display mode (see next section).

 ### Single-step Menu